• Home

 Most classes are a half hour, once a week.

-Rider Registration Fee to sign up is $30, each class is $25.
-Scholarships are available, please download the Scholarship form under downloads
+Rider Registration Fee to sign up for New Riders is $50, Rider Registration Fee for Returning Riders is $30.
+Each class is $35.
+Scholarships are available, please download the Scholarship form under downloads.

 Yes, Call for more details.
 309.699.3710